Who Gets To Attend A Top Law School?

 WHO GETS INTO A TOP LAW SCHOOL?

 What’s the difference between someone who gets accepted into Harvard Law and someone who doesn’t?
-Experience tells me there are 2 universal traits of people who get into Top Law Schools: the quality of their undergraduate education, and their involvement in extracurricular activities and professional positions that show passions and a level of expertise in one or more subject areas.
+Experience tells me there are two universal traits of people who get into top law schools: the quality of their undergraduate education, and their engagement in extracurricular activities and professional positions that show passions and a level of expertise in one or more subject areas.
 They also have high LSAT scores, unless they have overcome significant obstacles in their life in order to excel in academics and extracurriculars.

 QUALITY OF UNDERGRADUATE EDUCATION

 If you started at a community college, changed majors several times, attended a state university near home where you had few opportunities to interact with faculty members, majored in something not known for rigor, like Communications or Legal Studies, and still only managed a 3.5 GPA, Top Law Schools are unlikely to take you seriously even if you absolutely kill the LSAT.
 In fact, a 3.5 at a respected university is a disadvantage in recent cycles.
 Top Law Schools are not compromising on GPA; they can forgive an LSAT that’s a bit low if everything else is in line and impressive but not a GPA because it’s earned over time.

 What activities are Top Law Schools looking for?
 What actually impresses them?
 Here are a few examples: